TileDB-Inc/TileDB-BioImaging/README.md

 - converting images stored in popular Biomedical Imaging formats to groups of TileDB arrays (& vice versa)
 - exposing an expressive and efficient API (powered by TileDB) for querying such data.

-**Note**: this project is in pretty early stage and under heavy development.
+**Note**: this project is in an early stage and under heavy development.
 Breaking changes to the underlying data format and the API are to be expected.

 ## Features